Data Browser

 • If you are selecting a thing-scope, select the target thing.
 You can select how you want to specify the target thing.

-4. Click the target bucket in the list.
-You will see a list of all KiiObjects in the bucket like below.
+4. You will see a list of all objects in the bucket like below.

-To browse and edit a KiiObject, simply click it in the list.
-See Managing KiiObjects for more information.
+To browse and edit an object, simply click it in the list.
+See Managing objects for more information.

 If the application data is not shown properly, check if you are querying the correct scope (See here for more discussion).